ionos-cloud/ionosctl/docs/subcommands/Compute Engine/pcc/get.md

 ## Description

-Use this command to retrieve details about a specific Private Cross-Connect.
+Use this command to retrieve details about a specific Cross-Connect.

 Required values to run command: